Group photo of tree planters

 For many years within the province an annual spring observance occurred that involved most schools, many community groups and municipalities, and concerned individuals.
 The day was marked with the planting of trees, the cleaning up of yards, streets and alleys, choosing and protecting a particular area of natural habitat and generally celebrating our dependence upon nature and specifically trees.

 Thanks to the efforts of the Yellowhead Flyway Birding Trail Association (YFBTA), the Government of Saskatchewan officially proclaimed Arbor Week dates in 2020.
-SOS Trees Coalition lobbied to secure Saskatoon's and Saskatchewan's proclamations in 2021 and 2022.
+SOS Trees Coalition lobbied to secure Saskatoon's and Saskatchewan's proclamations in subsequent years.

 Arbor Day Origins